The analysis presented on the website is based on the data from newest edition (2025).

 Diabetes Mellitus

-The substantial restrictions in diagnosis and access to diabetes mellitus have been identified in the Visegrád (V4) states as measured in the GAP score, with a clear difference between them.
-The difference between the highest and the lowest scoring country is 38 points.
-The main reasons for the downgrading are the limited access to registered drugs due to the lack of reimbursement or the high reimbursement restrictions, and the low proportion of patients treated with drugs authorised since 2010, especially in Poland.
+Severe to moderate limitations in access to diabetes diagnosis as well as treatment were found in the Visegrad Group (V4) countries.
+The difference between Poland, with the lowest score of 41 points, and the other countries is about 20-25 points.
+The main reasons for the low score are limited access to registered drugs due to lack of reimbursement or high reimbursement restrictions and a low proportion of patients treated with selected products from the GLP-1 group.

 Cross-Country